wuyichen24/go-music/doc/account.md

 # Account
-There are some user accounts for testing.
+There are some user accounts for testing sign-in and sign-out.

 | Email | Password |
 |---|---|